-Pete himself has had many causes.
+Pete himself had many causes.
 A member of the Almanac Singers with Butch Hawes, Bess Lomax, and sometimes Woody Guthrie, he sang for the rights of workers.
-As a member of the Weavers he popularized folk songs including Lead Belly's "Goodnight Irene."
-His adaptation of the gospel hymn "We Shall Overcome" with Guy Carawan and Zilphia Horton became the anthem of the Civil Rights Movement.
+As a member of the Weavers he popularized folk songs including Lead Belly’s “Goodnight Irene.”
+His adaptation of the gospel hymn “I’ll Overcome Someday”—which became “We Shall Overcome”—with Guy Carawan and Zilphia Horton became the anthem of the African-American Civil Rights Movement.
 Through Sing Out! and Broadside magazines he advocated social justice.
-Adaptations of folk song and poetry such as "Guantanamera" and "Wimoweh" broadened many cultural horizons.
-Songs like "Abiyoyo" stimulated children's imaginations.
-"Where Have All the Flowers Gone" and "Waist Deep in the Big Muddy" became rallying cries for a generation.
+Adaptations of folk song and poetry such as “Guantanamera” and “Wimoweh” broadened many cultural horizons.
+Songs like “Abiyoyo” stimulated children’s imaginations.
+“Where Have All the Flowers Gone” and “Waist Deep in the Big Muddy” became rallying cries for a generation.

-Pete faced blacklists but found a supporter in Moe Asch, who issued scores of his albums on Folkways.
+Pete faced blacklists but found a supporter in Moe Asch, who issued scores of his albums on Folkways Records.
 Pete performed at the Newport Folk Festival and with Toshi volunteered, served on the board, and made it a success.
-Dear to Pete's heart was the effort to clean up the Hudson River and use the Clearwater sloop for environmental education.
-Pete's support of numerous good causes is found everywhere.
-Constantly encouraging others, he also expresses delight at what he finds them doing.
+The effort to clean up the Hudson River and use the Clearwater sloop for environmental education was dear to Pete’s heart.
+The results of his support of numerous good causes is found everywhere.
+Constantly encouraging others, he always expressed delight at what he found them doing.

-Pete helped establish Folkways at the Smithsonian, participating on the Folkways, A Vision Shared benefit album and companion video.
+Pete helped establish Folkways at the Smithsonian, participating in the Folkways, A Vision Shared benefit album and companion video.
 He and Toshi served on the Folkways Advisory Board.
-Pete participated in numerous Smithsonian Festivals and has supported the Save Our Sounds project.
-He is a Kennedy Center Honoree and winner of the National Medal of Arts.
+He participated in numerous Smithsonian Festivals and supported the Save Our Sounds project.
+He was reocgnized as a Kennedy Center Honoree and winner of the National Medal of Arts.

-If the world to come has any songs, and people are singing along, it will partly be because of Pete Seeger's encouragement and the songs he has written.
-No subject is so important that it can't use some wit; no dissonance so strong that it cannot be appreciated; no organization so small that it won't grow with encouragement; no future so bleak that it holds no hope:
+If the world to come has any songs, and people are singing along, it will partly be because of Pete Seeger’s encouragement and the songs he wrote.
+No subject is so important that it can’t use some wit; no dissonance so strong that it cannot be appreciated; no organization so small that it won’t grow with encouragement; no future so bleak that it holds no hope.